Kane96/City-Kitty-Game/README.md

 ## Details

-Project-B (or City Kitty) is an endless runner game made in Unity using C# as part of a small hobby project, over the timespan of week or so.
+City Kitty is an endless runner game made in Unity using C# as part of a small hobby project, over the timespan of week or so.
 The difficulty increases as the game goes on.
 Programming done by me.

 ## Build